 - Select

-h to return to the home screen.
+to return to the home screen.

-- Swipe or select the arrows to scroll.
+- · Swipe or select the arrows to scroll.

-- Select storeturn to the previous page.
+- Select > to return to the previous page.

-- Select

-to save your changes and close the page.

 - Select X to close the page and return to the previous page.

+- Select @ to search near a location.

-- Select w to delete an item.
+- Select in to delete an item.

-- · Select 2 for more information.
+- · Select (i) for more information.